 Highly available digital asset management can be important when there are thousands of people using it.
 Not everyone will be accessing it at the same time, but if even 100 users are stopped from getting their current task completed when it isn't available it can equate to significant costs for a company.

 DBGallery supports a high availibility (HA) environment primarily by being a stateless web application.
-Other aspects like retries when there is a lost database connection also help.
+Other aspects also help, such as retries when there is a lost database connection.

 We see high availability in three distinct areas of system architecture:

 In all cases, as part of best practices, each of these are strengthened when using multi-region or multi-datacenter configurations when availability is an absolute requirement.
 That decision may be in part based on current experience with other HA systems running on one or across multiple datacenters, as well as cost and budget.

 A load balancer in front of multiple IIS web servers is used to ensure availability of the web application.
 Just two servers behind the load balancer would suffice for the purpose of availability.
 For high traffic systems, additional IIS servers may be added to spread the traffic load.
 DBGallery's web tier is stateless and so multiple copies of DBGallery’s web application may be combined with any network or application load balancing solution.